-- For Action Conflicts:
+- For Direct actions conflicts:

 GoalBreachPercentage: In case the priority of both the conflicting CCL is same then it defines the breach percentage per goal, in terms of how bad the goal(s) is breached, that should be used to prioritize one of the conflicting CCL.
 For example, if the goal of guaranteed throughput is 200 mbps and the actual throughput is coming to be 100 mbps then the breach percentage would be 50 %.
 The CCL that have higher percentage of breach will be prioritized.